 - Cystadenomas are cysts that filled with watery fluid and can grow to be quite large.

 - Polycystic ovary syndrome (PCOS) causes a cluster of small cysts.
 While cystic ovaries are benign, PCOS can cause problems when trying to get pregnant.
+If you have been diagnosed with PCOS or have concerning symptoms, you should always be evaluated with a thorough consultation and examination by a pcos specialist in NYC for an accurate diagnosis and treatment plan.

 - Since the majority of ovarian cysts are benign, your doctor often takes a “wait and see” attitude.
 Most cysts go away on their own and don’t require doctor intervention unless you’re experiencing uncomfortable symptoms.